Public transport

 Taking a bus allows you to sit back and relax while someone else does the driving.
 This means you can enjoy observing the landscape, chatting with fellow passengers, or catching up on reading or work.
 Buses often take routes that go through smaller towns and villages that you may not have seen otherwise.
 This can give you a unique perspective on a country and its culture.

+Altitude Activities is a proud recipient of a TripAdvisor 2024 Certificate of Excellence.
 Thank you all for the great reviews!